 While the sleep study is being conducted, nasal CPAP (continuous positive airway pressure) may be initiated.
 After testing, the sleep center physician will individualize treatment to the patient, taking into account the severity of sleep apnea, other medical conditions, and patient preferences.

-Recommendations may include the nightly use of nasal CPAP, surgical procedures, oral prostheses or positional therapy.
+Recommendations may include the nightly use of nasal CPAP, surgical procedures, implantable devices, oral prostheses or positional therapy.
 Patients are then carefully followed to ensure that treatment is tolerated and effective.